jonrau1/ElectricEye/README.md

 ## Quick Run Down :running: :running:

-- ElectricEye is a Python CLI tool that offers cross-Account, cross-Region, multi-Cloud & SaaS Asset Management, Security Posture Management, and Attack Surface Monitoring capabilities across AWS, GCP, Oracle Cloud Infrastructure (OCI), ServiceNow, and M365 (*with more on the way!*).
+- ElectricEye is a Python CLI tool that offers cross-Account, cross-Region, multi-Cloud & SaaS Asset Management, Security Posture Management, and Attack Surface Monitoring capabilities across AWS, GCP, Oracle Cloud Infrastructure (OCI), ServiceNow, and M365 (*with more on the way*).
 All Partitions are supported for AWS!

 - ElectricEye offers over 800 checks for security, reliability, monitoring, and exposure across 100 CSP & SaaS services, including atypical services not supported by AWS Config/Google Cloud Asset API or mainstream CSPM & CNAPP tools.